How today’s tech companies create large value in quick time using platform mechanics.

 Instagram-wielding teens click selfies all day and create core value units on the platform.
 These units are then served to other users based on network connections (filter) with the creators.

 Facebook’s news feed makes this dynamic clearer.
-Your entire network creates status updates, pictures, comments etc., all unitss added to the platform.
-Your news feed algorithm, then, acts as the filter that determines which untis go through and are shown to you and which ones are not.
+Your entire network creates status updates, pictures, comments, etc., all units added to the platform.
+Your news feed algorithm, then, acts as the filter that determines which units go through and are shown to you and which ones are not.
 This filter is built based on signals you’ve given in the past through your interactions with the news feed content.

 The value proposition of a platform revolves entirely around its core value units.

 1. A repository of units where the consumer can discover units based on her filter.